greg-raven/hdc/_posts/2011-09-18-navajo-road-update.md

 - Information
 ---

 Navajo Road is no longer dirt and gravel in the construction section south of Johnson Road, but the asphalt is neither smooth nor free of sand.
-It’s not particularly dangerous or different to ride, but let’s hope that they make it better by the completion of construction.
+It's not particularly dangerous or different to ride, but let's hope that they make it better by the completion of construction.